SkafteNicki/dtu_mlops/s7_deployment/README.md

 - ![](../figures/icons/fastapi.png){align=right : style="height:100px;width:100px"}

-    Learn how to use requests works and how to create custom APIs
+    Learn how to use requests and how to create custom APIs

     [:octicons-arrow-right-24: M22: Requests and APIs](apis.md)